danbev/learning-ai/notes/llama.md

 }
 ```
 So this struct contains pointers to memory buffers which is where all tensor
 will be allocated.
-When stepping through the code I noticed that it

 #### Presence Penalty
-The presence penalty is a hyperparameter that is used controll the absence or
+The presence penalty is a hyperparameter that is used control the absence or
 presence of new tokens in the generated text.
 A value of 0 has no effect on token generation.
 A negative value will encourage
 the model to generate new tokens.
 A positive value will encourage the model to